thraxil/waggle/gameBehavior.md

 # Games States:

+Note: For just about any value-defined behavior below, please expose it as a variable in a settings file so that we can easily tweak design and recompile without digging in code.
+Many of these cases are specifically requested below, but some could be added which are not noted.
+Anything with a defined value is fair game and will make game testing and balancing WAAAAAAY easier and less annoying for everyone!

 ### State one:

 Start button is visible on the PC control UI used by the game-runner.
 (Eventually, there will be a hardware start button at the front of the game but we've not designed this yet.)
 For now, no goals are selected.
 The LEDs on the pollen are just slowly pulsing on and off.